erwinpasia/ERP_Penn_Wharton_Online_Entrepreneurship_Specialization/README.md

 ## 📜 License

 This README is for informational purposes only and is not officially affiliated with the University of Pennsylvania or Coursera.

----

-*Start your entrepreneurial journey with Wharton Online and Coursera – from idea to launch and beyond!*